coolaj86/bizilio/README.md

 # STATEful API

-A lot of the interaction that goes on between Twilio and the server is very stateful
+A lot of the interaction that goes on between Twilio and the server is very stateful.

+You really don't need to know about any of it to use bizilio, but the resultant snippets are pretty useful.

 A note about the `statefulMount`:
 Since none of these resources are useful to the user's broswser and